Quick search filter for DELL servers

 Disadvantages

-The main disadvantage is that the effective storage capacity is only half of the total disk capacity, since all data is written twice.
+The main disadvantage is that the effective storage capacity is only half of the total disk capacity, as all data is written twice.

-RAID 1 software solutions do not always allow hot swapping of a failed drive.
-This means that a faulty disk can be replaced only after turning off the computer to which it is connected.
+Software RAID 1 solutions do not always allow hot swapping of a failed drive.
+This means that a failed drive can only be replaced after the computer to which it is connected is turned off.

-For servers that are used by many people at the same time, this may not be acceptable.
-Such systems typically use hardware controllers that support hot swapping.
+This may not be acceptable for servers that are used by many people at the same time.
+Such systems typically use hardware controllers that support hot-swappability.

 RAID-1 is ideal for mission-critical storage, such as accounting systems.
-It is also suitable for small servers in which only two data disks will be used.
+It is also suitable for small servers that will only use two data drives.

 RAID level 5

 RAID 5 is the most common secure RAID level.
-Requires at least 3 disks, but can run up to 16.
-Blocks of data are distributed across disks, and a parity checksum of all data in the block is written to one disk.
-Parity data is not written to a fixed disk, it is spread across all disks as shown in the figure below.
-Using parity check data, the computer can recalculate data from one of the other data blocks if that data is no longer available.
-This means that a RAID 5 array can withstand a single drive failure without losing data or access to it.
+It requires a minimum of 3 drives, but can work with up to 16.
+Data blocks are distributed across drives, and a parity checksum of all data in the block is written to one drive.
+The parity data is not written to a fixed drive, but is distributed across all drives, as shown in the figure below.
+Using the parity data, the computer can rewrite the data from one of the other data blocks if that data is no longer available.
+This means that a RAID 5 array can withstand the failure of a single drive without losing data or access to it.
 Although RAID 5 can be implemented in software, a hardware controller is recommended.
-Often, additional cache memory is used on these controllers to improve write performance.
+Additional cache memory is often used on these controllers to improve write performance.

 Advantages

-In the event of a disk failure, you still have access to all of your data, even if the failed disk is replaced and the storage controller restores the data to the new disk.
+In the event of a disk failure, you still have access to all your data, even if the failed disk is replaced and the storage controller rebuilds the data on the new disk.

 Disadvantages

-Disk failures affect throughput, although this is still acceptable.
+Disk failures affect throughput, although it is still acceptable.

 RAID 5 is a good all-round system that combines efficient storage with excellent security and decent performance.
 It is ideal for file servers and application servers with a limited number of data disks.

-RAID level 6 - Alternate with double parity
+RAID Level 6 - Striping with Double Parity

-RAID 6 is similar to RAID 5, but parity data is written to two disks.
-This means it needs at least 4 drives and can withstand 2 drives dying at the same time.
-The probability of two discs breaking at the same time is, of course, very small.
-However, if a drive in RAID 5 systems dies and is replaced with a new one, it takes hours or even more than a day to recover the replaced drive.
-If another drive dies during this time, you still lose all your data.
-When using RAID 6, the RAID array will survive even this second failure.
+RAID 6 is similar to RAID 5, but the parity data is written to two disks.
+This means that it requires at least 4 disks and can withstand 2 disks dying at the same time.
+The probability of two disks failing at the same time is of course very small.
+However, if a disk in RAID 5 systems dies and is replaced by a new one, it takes hours or even more than a day to rebuild the replaced disk.
+If another disk dies in the meantime, you still lose all your data.
+With RAID 6, the RAID array will survive even this second failure.

 Advantages

-As in RAID 5, data read operations are performed very quickly.
+As with RAID 5, data read operations are performed very quickly.

-If two drives fail, you still have access to all of your data, even if the failed drives are replaced.
-Therefore, RAID 6 is more secure than RAID 5.
+If two drives fail, you will still have access to all of your data, even if the failed drives are replaced.
+Thus, RAID 6 is more secure than RAID 5.

 Disadvantages

-Data write operations are slower than RAID 5 due to the additional parity data that must be calculated.
-Recording performance can theoretically be 20% lower.
+Data writes are slower than RAID 5 due to the additional parity data that needs to be calculated.
+Write performance can theoretically be up to 20% slower.

-Disk failures affect throughput, although this is still acceptable.
+Disk failures affect throughput, although it is still acceptable.

-RAID 6 is a good all-round system that combines efficient storage with excellent security and decent performance.
-This is better than RAID 5 on file servers and application servers that use many large disks to store data.
+RAID 6 is a good all-around system that combines efficient storage with excellent security and decent performance.
+It is better than RAID 5 on file servers and application servers that use many large disks for data storage.

-RAID level 10 is a combination of RAID 1 and RAID 0
+RAID level 10 - a combination of RAID 1 and RAID 0

-It is possible to combine the advantages (and disadvantages) of RAID 0 and RAID 1 in one system.
+You can combine the advantages (and disadvantages) of RAID 0 and RAID 1 in a single system.
 This is a nested or hybrid RAID configuration.
-It provides security by mirroring all data on secondary disks, while using partitioning per disk set to speed up data transfer.
+It provides security by mirroring all data on secondary disks, while using striping across each set of disks to speed up data transfers.

 Advantages